Series 1: IEC 60268-21

 #1: Modern Audio Equipment Needs Output Based Testing

 The first session addresses the challenges in testing modern audio devices and how they are overcome through the output-based testing described in this new international standard.
-This standard introduces SPLmax and gives the manufactures freedom to rate this value based on the rated based on the particularities of the device and the application.
+This standard introduces SPLmax and gives the manufacturers freedom to rate this value based on the particularities of the device and the application.

 - Standard measurement for modern audio systems